btholt/complete-intro-to-react-v6/lessons/server-side-rendering.md

 Run `npm run start` and then open http://localhost:3000 to see your server side rendered app.
 Notice it displays markup almost instantly.

+## .gitignore

+Make sure you add `dist-server/` to your .gitignore here.
+We don't want to commit built code.

 > 🏁 [Click here to see the state of the project up until now: server-side-rendering-1][step]

 [step]: https://github.com/btholt/citr-v6-project/tree/master/server-side-rendering-1